 According to PetMD, the cat's gestation cycle is officially two months, meaning your queen can have more than one litter yearly.
 A cat may have up to four kitten litters in a year, but your vet may advise that they have no more than two litters to allow your cat adequate time to recover.

-Although there are no instructions for determining how many kittens your queen will bear, some factors may influence the number of babies your feline buddy will have.
+Although there is no definitive way to determine how many kittens your queen will bear, some factors may influence the number of babies your feline buddy will have.

 A first-time queen may have up to three kittens, but subsequent litters may be bigger - in general, younger cats have fewer litters than older cats.
 The queen's health is critical in determining the number of kittens because if your queen is underweight she will bear more stillborn kittens than surviving ones.